Shutdown averted: Political winners and losers

 Ukraine funding

-Ukrainian President Volodymyr Zelensky visited Washington, D.C. and met with congressional leaders just a week ago.
+Zelensky visited Washington, D.C., and met with congressional leaders just a week ago.
 But in a major blow to the Biden administration, supporters of funding were not able to push a bill through.

 With opposition to Ukraine funding ticking up among House Republicans, the move raises questions about how funding will move forward in the future.